devthenet/voyeur/README.md

 This will convert the sound file into acc and save it in the same directory as the original video

+You can call convert with a block, this will return a MediaTime object.

+    Voyeur::Media.new( filename: path_to_file ).convert( to: :mp4 ) do |time|
+      puts time.to_seconds
+    end
+This will output how far along the video the conversion process is, it can be used to display percentage completed.
+See bin/voyuer.rb for an example.

 Alternatively you can convert to all 3 types at once:

     Voyeur::Media.new( filename: path_to_file ).convert_to_html5